roboseb/portfolio/README.md

     God damn, this better be the last day, which I think it can be.
 Biggest thing left to do is just finish up the portfolio/shore section.
 A lot of these other things are optional.
 I really need to scale back the scope of these projects so that I can make them more polished.
 Also, sold the last of my stonks today, so unless I start selling pokemon cards the money's pretty much out.

+Aug 19th, 2022

+    Had a dream that I was out in the street at night.
+Someone offered me a joint that was way too heavy, and I smoked some, even though I knew that I would regret it as weed makes me nauseous.

+    Not sure what I wanna get done today exactly.
+Most of the functionality is there, and the styling is also largely done.
+For some reason, the font I'm using has placeholder text randomly sprinkled throughout blocks of text.
+I might be able to fix it by just rephrasing certain things, since I really like the font.

+    It seems almost guaranteed that my portfolio will be updated pretty regularly, so it seems fair to skip the fishing minigame for now.
+Maybe once I finish TOP I can add it in before I start applying for jobs.

 ---To-Do---

--Mark portfolio items as desktop/mobile friendly
--fix fish gif performance
+-Mark portfolio items as desktop/mobile friendly DONE-fix fish gif performance
 -fix fish pointing at random time intervals
--angle fishboxes with perspective
+DONE-angle fishboxes with perspective
 -fishing animation
 -sand texture/water texture
--watercolor map for nav buttons
+DONE(not watercolor)-watercolor map for nav buttons
 -water animation/blur
--tide coming in and out
+DONE-tide coming in and out
 -vertical flag on house with animation
 DONE-tree shaking in wind animation
 -day/night cycle, including shadows
 -button to toggle between modes with more text like a regular portfolio and a more immersive island adventure -scroll to cycle through areas
 DONE-add shadows to about cards
--add string suspending caught fish and wind animation -make rack back button into a little sign
+DONE-add string suspending caught fish and wind animation DONE-make rack back button into a little sign
+-fix fishrack zoom with zoom css variable
+-mobile layout
+-fix various shadows